Former Coastal Equities, Inc. Broker Scott Reed Investment Loss Options

 Posted on Tuesday, July 14th, 2020 at 2:44 pm

-Were you the victim of former Coastal Equities, Inc. broker Scott Reed (CRD# 3007033), who was barred by FINRA?
+Were you the victim of former Coastal Equities, Inc. broker Scott Reed (CRD# 3007033)?
 Reed has been registered with First Financial Equity Corporation in Scottsdale, Arizona since April 2020.
 Previously, Reed was registered with Wells Fargo Clearing Services, LLC in Scottsdale, Arizona from 2016 to 2020, when he was terminated regarding, “Allegations that registered representative recommended and facilitated investment opportunities in investments sold away from and not offered by Wells Fargo Advisors.”
 Prior to that, Reed was registered with Coastal Equities, Inc. in Wilmington, Delaware from 2015 to 2016.

-In December 2020, the Arizona Corporation Commission opened an investigation against Reed, alleging, “Selling away, sale of unregistered securities, fraud, failure to timely amend Form U-4.”
+In December 2020, the Arizona Corporation Commission opened an investigation alleging, “Selling away, sale of unregistered securities, fraud, failure to timely amend Form U-4.”

 Reed has been the subject of three customer complaints between 2010 and 2020, one of which was denied and one was closed without action, according to his CRD report: